 Number one tip here is to not buy your hosting through a web designer as they are merely acting as a middle man.
 This means that should they not pay their bill, your website will go down.
 It also means they will have a lot of access / control over your site continually.

 Ask friends for recommendations and read reviews.
 A couple that have come recommended to me include United Hosting and Zen Hosting.
 Your hosting should cost around £4 – £5 per month.

-Update 12.6.19: So I switched hosting in February with PipDig and after the whole PipDig fiasco my hosting was transferred directly to Kualo.
-So far they have been nothing short of amazing responding to my queries so damn quick.
+Update 12.6.19: So I switched hosting in February to PipDig and after the whole PipDig fiasco my hosting was then transferred directly to Kualo.
+So far they have been nothing short of amazing, responding to my queries so damn quick.
 Today I transferred my domain to them also after my GoDaddy renewal fees seemed to be going through the roof each time!
 Think I get two email addresses with my Kualo hosting so that is a bonus and they promise not to hike up the prices.
 Win!